Thimble Islands

 The Thimble Islands is an archipelago consisting of small islands in Long Island Sound, located in and around the harbor of Stony Creek in the southeast corner of Branford, Connecticut.
 The islands are under the jurisdiction of the United States with security provided by the town of Branford police and the US Coast Guard.

-The archipelago of islands made up of Stony Creek pink granite bedrock were once the tops of hills prior to the last ice age.
+The archipelago of islands made up of pink Stony Creek granite bedrock were once the tops of hills prior to the last ice age.
 As a result, the Thimble Islands are much more stable than most other islands in Long Island Sound, which are terminal moraines of rubble deposited by retreating glaciers.

 History

 Known to the Mattabeseck Indians as Kuttomquosh, "the beautiful sea rocks," they consist of a jumble of granite rocks, ledges and outcroppings resulting from glaciation, numbering between 100 and 365 depending on where the line is drawn between an island and a mere rock.
 The islands serve as a rest stop for migrating seals.

 The first European to discover the islands was Adrian Block in 1614.
 Legend says that Captain Kidd buried his treasure here, causing intermittent interest among treasure hunters who believe they have unearthed a clue to its location, although more interest is generally paid to Gardiners Island, 30 miles (48 km) away.

 The islands themselves - long prized by sailors on the Sound as a sheltered deep-water anchorage - comprise 23 that are inhabited (most of them wooded), numerous barren rocks and hundreds of reefs visible only at low tide.

 Although they are said to be named for the thimbleberry, a relative of the black raspberry, that plant is seldom seen in the area, and is more frequent in northern New England.
 Other species of blackberry and raspberry, however, are sometimes referred to by residents of the area as thimbleberries.

 In Reflections in Bullough's Pond, Diana Muir describes the important nineteenth century oyster farming industry that thrived around these islands.
 Muir spent childhood summers on Lewis Island in a mansion built by an oystering fortune.

 By 2007, a private buyer, Christine Svenningsen, had purchased ten of the islands, including Rogers Island.
 Over the years some have been listed for sale, including Wheelers Island, Belden Island and Jepson Island.
+Belden Island was sold for $1.25 million by 2021, whereas Jepson Island was sold for just $715,000 by 2020.
 Wheelers Island was originally called Page’s Island; it was purchased from Alonson Hall by Henry B. Frisbie in 1865 and then by Svenningsen in 1988.
-The island remained unsold as of January 15, 2021.
+The island was sold for $2,999,000 in early 2022.